What is a logistics service provider?

 According to which performance classes can logistics service providers be classified?

-- 1PL - First Party Logistics Service Provider: These are mainly classic carriers.
+- 1PL - First Party Logistics Service Provider: These are mainly traditional carriers.

-- 2PL - Second Party Logistics Service Provider: These are mainly classic forwarders.
+- 2PL - Second Party Logistics Service Provider: These are mainly traditional freight forwarders.

-- 3PL - Third Party Logistics Service Provider: These are system-integrated operating logistics service providers that offer customized logistics solutions for their customers.
-They have an independent infrastructure.
+- 3PL - Third Party Logistics Service Provider: These are system-integrated logistics service providers that offer customized logistics solutions for their customers.
+They have their own infrastructure.

-- 4PL - Fourth Party Logistics Service Provider: These are service providers that handle a company's logistics operations without necessarily contributing their own tangible assets to the process and select the appropriate services from a large number of third-party providers.
+- 4PL - Fourth Party Logistics Service Provider: These are service providers who handle a company's logistics processes without necessarily contributing their own tangible assets and who select the appropriate services from a large number of third-party providers.

-- LLP - Lead Logistics Provider: This is a service provider that maintains a global network and, if necessary, purchases the most effective solution on the market, bundled with its own capabilities.
-The LLP has evolved from the 4PL provider, as the latter generally does not purchase its own transport and storage capacity, but only operational logistics services.
+- LLP - Lead Logistics Provider: This is a service provider that maintains a global network and, if required, purchases the most effective solution on the market, which is bundled with its own capabilities.
+The LLP has emerged from the 4PL provider, as the latter generally does not purchase its own transport and storage capacities, but only operational logistics services.